Women in the book of Acts: real, diverse and essentialWritten by Subby Szterszky

 Unique among all religions and philosophies with roots in the ancient world, the biblical world view presents both women and men as created in God’s image and thus coequal in value and dignity (Genesis 1:26-28).
 In fact, a group of prominent women played a vital role in Jesus’ earthly ministry, providing financial support as well as being the first eyewitnesses of his resurrection (Luke 8:1-3; 24:1-12).

 This pattern grew and was reinforced during the early years of the church.
-The book of Acts is peppered with stories of women that would’ve raised eyebrows in the first century and might still today.
-These women are not the stuff of Sunday school picture books.
+The book of Acts is peppered with stories of women that would’ve raised eyebrows in the 1st century and might still today.
+These women are not the stuff of Sunday School picture books.
 They’re real and they’re diverse – household servants, tradeswomen, business leaders, intellectuals – and they’re essential to the church’s understanding of itself in any era or culture.

 Mary, the mother of Jesus